Meet Your Trauma-Informed EMDR Therapist in St. Louis

 Trauma-Informed Therapy That Goes Deeper

-Hi — I’m really glad you’re here.
+Hi… I’m really glad you’re here.

 The Heart of My Philosophy

-A little less formal…
+A little about me…

 People closest to me would describe me as funny, direct, and loyal.
-Some of the greatest joys in my life are my two daughters, as well as my chosen brother and best friend.

 Credentials & Expertise

-Bachelor of Arts in Psychology from Argosy University, with a minor in Substance Abuse
+• Bachelor of Arts in Psychology from Argosy University, with a minor in Substance Abuse

 Master of Science in Clinical Psychology from Benedictine University